-- (a) A notice to terminate is sufficiently given if- - (i) it is delivered to a person apparently over the age of 18 years who apparently resides on the premises; or - (ii) it is advertised in a daily newspaper circulating in the district in which the premises are situated; - (b) where a proceeding for the recovery of the possession of land or premises is taken in reliance on a notice to terminate given in a manner provided in paragraph (a)(i), any occupier of the land or premises or other person claiming an interest in the land or premises shall be entitled to be heard in the proceeding.
+- '(3) A notice to terminate is sufficiently given if- - (a) it is delivered to a person apparently over 18 who apparently resides on the premises; or - (b) it is advertised in a daily newspaper circulating in the district in which the premises are situated. - (3A) Where a proceeding for the recovery of the possession of land or premises is taken in reliance on a notice to terminate given in a manner provided in subsection (3)(a), any occupier of the land or other person claiming an interest in the land or premises shall be entitled to be heard in the proceeding.

-9 Section 43(4) has also been applied to this example.
+Section 43(4) has also been applied to this example.